 For more detailed instructions on how to build a chatbot, with screen captures of each step, Comm100 has the following resources:

-There’s never been a better time to bring automation to your workplace with a customer service chatbot.
-To see how Comm100’s chatbot software can transform your operations, book a demo with one of our bot specialists today.
+There’s never been a better time to bring automation to your workplace with a chatbot app.
+To see how Comm100’s chatbot app can transform your operations, book a demo with one of our bot specialists today.

 Kate is the Content Marketing Specialist at Comm100.
 She has extensive experience in content creation for technology companies across the world, including the UK, Australia and Canada.
 She specializes in B2B messaging, branding and soccer trivia.